Deliverypath/Domain-Name-Retailer/README.md

 # Domain Name Retailer

-### On an inexpensive VPS, this deployment script with build a Ruby app with the Puma webserver to respond to website inquiries for listed domains.
-Domains are listed and solf on Afternic, but the stand alone website to support Afternic is managed by this tool.
+Using an inexpensive VPS, this deployment script with build a Ruby app with the Puma webserver to respond to website inquiries for listed domains.
+Domains are listed and sold on Afternic, but this stand alone website to support Afternic is managed by this tool.
 To add of remove domains (and prices), update the doamins JSON file.

-## Setup
+### Installation

 Install the latest Ruby version: